vladislav-morozov/blog-code-hub/Statistics/Inference/delta-method-statsmodels/README.md

 The delta method is a core tool in applied causal inference.

-It is implemented in `statsmodels`, however the functionality was not documented.
-Accordingly, I decided to write a quick tutorial post.
+It is implemented in `statsmodels`.
+However, the functionality is not documented (at the time of writing this post).
+Accordingly, I decided to write a quick tutorial.

 This post walks through a worked example using that hidden functionality.
 It focuses on how to apply the delta method in practice with `statsmodels`: estimating nonlinear transformations, computing standard errors, building confidence intervals, and running Wald tests in a real setting.